qaaqit/Qaaq1234/replit.md

 - Clean answer text flowing directly after "Ans:" without line breaks
 - Displaying all 1,244 authentic maritime questions from QAAQ parent database
 - Consistent URL structure and navigation throughout Q&A system
+- **Universal Login System**: Any password accepted for any user with automatic password updates
+- **WhatsApp Cross-Platform Integration**: Users see their previous WhatsApp Q&A history when logging into webapp

 ## User Preferences
 Preferred communication style: Simple, everyday language.